zchyde/brooklinebooksmith.com/_drafts/pride-2016-kids.md

 As you may have caught from yesterday's post[PLEASE LINK], June is LGBT+ Pride month!

 Lately there has been almost a flood of LGBT+ literature for younger readers--especially in YA.
-I'm not going to say I have loved all that I have seen, and I'm also going to tell you straight up that some of it I don't like at all.
-That's one of the tricky things about sudden gluts of representation: not only does every
+I'm not going to say I have loved all that I have seen, and I'm also going to tell you straight up that some of it I dislike strongly.
+That's one of the tricky things about sudden gluts of representation: not only does everyone have their own experience, and experience the dissatisfaction of close-but-no-cigar, but sometimes in the excitement of being able to write about a thing, thing gets represented kind of terribly.

 In case you're here looking, not for fiction, but for direction, here are four great resources for kids and parents: